venkytv/botmand/README.md

 ## Installation

-* Download the [latest release](../../releases/latest) of teabot for your platform.
+* Download the [latest release](../../releases/latest) of botters for your platform.
-* Extract the archive and move the `teabot` executable to a directory of your choice.
+* Extract the archive and move the `botters` executable to a directory of your choice.

 ## Quickstart